 build stronger teams because you can articulate your personal vision;

-this is a fun (and intense) 4 x 3 hour sessions which will leave you with practical skills and where to look for more…
+this is a fun (and intense) 2 days which will leave you with practical skills and where to look for more…

 ESCAC (Darlinghurst) located at 34-40 Burton St, Darlinghurst